 PC Bank is a Schedule I Canadian chartered bank governed by the Bank Act (Canada) and is a wholly owned subsidiary of Loblaw Companies Limited ("LCL").
-In association with other financial institutions, PC Bank offers, under the President's Choice Financial® brand, a complete line of retail financial services products to individuals who reside in Canada.
-On August 16, 2017, PC Bank entered into a mutual agreement to end its core banking relationship with another financial institution effective from Q2 2018.
+In association with other financial institutions, PC Bank offers, under the President's Choice Financial[®] brand, financial services products to individuals who reside in Canada.
 The key business lines of PC Bank are as follows: